brett--anderson/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a convolution neural network described below and in model.py lines 91-113

 The model includes ELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 93).
-I used the ELU activation rather than RELU based on advise from my reviewer after the traffic signs project.
+I used the ELU activation rather than RELU based on advice from my reviewer after the traffic signs project.
 Apparently it's faster.

 #### 2. Attempts to reduce overfitting in the model